-What would you name a female beagle puppy?
+What would you name a female American Shorthair kitten?

 Demeter is the goddess of the harvest.
 People believed that, without Demeter, crops wouldn’t grow and the earth would grow barren.
 When her daughter, Persephone, is in the Underworld, Demeter grieves and Winter falls upon the earth.

 This name could work for many female cats.
 It could work particularly well for a rescue cat that has had kittens or for a cat that loves to frolic among the plants and trees.